NoBrainerORM/nobrainer.io/docs/multi_tenancy.md

 ## Managing Databases

 NoBrainer does not automatically create indexes when auto creating a database or table.
-Therefore, it might be useful to disable this feature by setting `config.auto_create_databases` and `config.auto_create_tables` to `false` and managing your databases yourself.

 To create the indexes on a custom database, you may use the following:

 {% highlight ruby %}
-NoBrainer.with_database('db_name') { NoBrainer.update_indexes }
+NoBrainer.with_database('db_name') { NoBrainer.sync_indexes }
 {% endhighlight %}

+Make sure all your models are loaded before calling `sync_indexes` if you are not using Rails.